Club: Hull City | Opening: 2002 | Capacity: 25,586 seats

 History and description

-The KC Stadium replaced Hull’s old stadium Boothferry Park.
-First plans for the construction of a new stadium were made in the late 1990s, and building works started in 2001.
-The stadium officially opened on the 18th of December 2002 with a match between Hull City and Sunderland (1-0).
+The KCOM Stadium, initially called KC Stadium, replaced Hull’s old stadium Boothferry Park.
+First plans for the construction of a new stadium were made in the late 1990s and building works started in 2001.
+The stadium officially opened on 18 December 2002 with a match between Hull City and Sunderland (1-0).

-Construction of The KC Stadium cost £44 million and was financed by the city of Hull, who therefore also own the stadium.
+Construction of the KCOM Stadium cost £44 million and was financed by the city of Hull, who therefore also own the stadium.
 The stadium is easily expandable to a capacity of about 30,000.

-The KC Stadium is located about a mile west of Hull’s city centre and main rail station.
+The KCOM Stadium is located about a mile west of Hull’s city centre and main rail station.
 The walk to the stadium should take no more than 20 minutes.
-Alternatively there are buses that run over Anlaby Road.
+Alternatively, there are buses that run over Anlaby Road.

 If arriving by car and approaching the city from the M64 motorway, follow the A63 into the city.
 Exit the A63 just before the fly-over following the signs for Local Traffic/Infirmary.
-From there follow the signs to the KC Stadium.
+From there follow the signs to the KCOM Stadium.

 Address: Walton Street, Hull, HU3 6HU